Biden bound for global summits as domestic agenda in limbo | Politics

 Beyond the policies and personalities that will be prominent in Biden's trip, the president will be trying to make the case for democracy itself, arguing that essential aspects — fair elections and representative government — are superior to autocracies in good times and bad.
 Heading to Scotland on Sunday night for the climate summit, Biden will lead a large U.S. delegation that he hopes will showcase America's plans to address the threat of climate change.
 It's a sharp reversal from former President Donald Trump, who withdrew the U.S. from the Paris climate accord.

 Biden is set to deliver a significant address on climate change and attempt to reclaim the mantle of American leadership.
-One of the key objections to shifting away from oil and other fossil fuels has been the costs, but the president has been making the claim that nature is already exacting a price with extreme weather from climate change.
+One of the key objections to shifting away from oil and other fossil fuels has been the costs, but the president has been claiming that nature is already exacting a price with extreme weather from climate change.

 "We're going to address the root cause of ever-increasing extreme weather and destruction: the climate crisis — we have a climate crisis," Biden said.